red-panda-industries/challenge-bot/README.md

 ## License

 This project is licensed under the Apache License, version&nbsp;2.0.
-See the [LICENSE.md](LICENSE.md) file for details
+See the [LICENSE.md](LICENSE.md) file for details.

+&copy; 2021 Krypton <br>
+&copy; 2023 Jack Willis <br>
+&copy; 2023 multiusersystem